-We’re bombarded by publicity from internet service providers Sky and Hyperoptic Broadband promising the earth when it comes to download speeds.
+We’re bombarded by publicity from internet service providers Sky and Hyperoptic Broadband promising almost the fastest broadband speeds on earth, especially when it comes to downloads.
 Their adverts shout about fibre optic and superfast download speeds, and now ultrafast broadband is here - but what does it all really mean?
 And is it worth the ultra price tag?
-Read our guide to understand the high-speed internet jargon and figure out what speed broadband you really need.
+Read our guide to the fastest broadband and we'll help you understand all the high-speed internet jargon and help you to figure out what speed broadband you really need.

+Is the fastest broadband speed imaginable what you really need to work from home, or to keep yourself entertained?
 It all depends on what you use the internet for.
-Don’t be fooled into thinking you must have the most advanced technology with the speediest connection.
+Don’t be fooled into thinking you must have the fastest broadband in the UK or adopt the most advanced technology with which to use the fastest broadband.
 Just because you can get ultrafast broadband doesn’t mean you have to have it; you could end up paying over the odds for something you don’t really need.
 How do you figure out what internet speed you need?
 Let's take a look at how you use the internet.

 Downloading and streaming